TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/05_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify:
 * Read and understand longer programs involving loops
-* Demonstrate their knowledge of looping
+* Demonstrate their knowledge of looping, lists, and nested loops/lists

 ##Materials/Preparation
 * [Quiz]